 NTFS Attack Surface Deep-Dive

-Analysis of the NTFS file system driver, a growing kernel attack surface with 7 CVEs in the KernelSight corpus -- including 3 exploited in the wild via crafted VHD images.
+The NTFS driver is a growing kernel attack surface with 7 CVEs in the KernelSight corpus, including 3 exploited in the wild via crafted VHD images.
+This page tells the story of how a file system became a weapon.

 Architecture